Let's Dance (David Bowie song): Demo

-Bowie and Rodgers recorded a demo of "Let's Dance" at Montreux's Mountain Studios (Note: Chris O'Leary gives a date of 19 and 20 December 1982, although this conflicts with David Buckley's statement that the album was recorded in the first three weeks of December.) with a group of musicians, among them Turkish musician Erdal Kızılçay on bass.
+Bowie and Rodgers recorded a demo of "Let's Dance" at Montreux's Mountain Studios (Note: Chris O'Leary gives a date of 19 and 20 December 1982, although this conflicts with David Buckley's statement that the album was recorded in the first three weeks of December.) with a group of musicians, among them the Turkish musician Erdal Kızılçay on bass.
 (Note: Kızılçay became one of Bowie's frequent collaborators during the period.)
-Kızılçay's work at first followed the stylings of Jaco Pastorius, but he and Rodgers ultimately worked out a simpler bassline for the song.
-Biographer Chris O'Leary describes the demo's sound as "basically Bowie singing over a Chic demo".
+Kızılçay's work at first followed the stylings of the jazz bassist Jaco Pastorius, but he and Rodgers ultimately worked out a simpler bassline for the song.
+The biographer Chris O'Leary describes the demo's sound as "basically Bowie singing over a Chic demo".
 In 2018, Rodgers stated: "This [demo] recording was the first indication of what we could do together as I took his 'folk song' and arranged it into something that the entire world would soon be dancing to and seemingly has not stopped dancing to for the last 35 years!
 It became the blueprint not only for 'Let's Dance' the song but for the entire album as well."
 The same year, an edited version of the demo, mixed by Rodgers, was released digitally on 8 January, and the full-length 7:34 demo was released as a 12" vinyl single on 21 April for Record Store Day.

 Recording

 "Let's Dance" was the first song recorded for the album.
 The sessions, co-produced by Bowie and Rodgers, took place at the Power Station in New York City during the first three weeks of December 1982.
 Engineered by Bob Clearmountain, the song was completed in one or two takes and set the tone for the rest of the project.
 The rest of the album was recorded quickly, completed in just 17 days.

 Along with a new producer, Bowie hired an entirely new set of musicians for the sessions, as he "wanted to try people that I'd never worked with before, so that I couldn't predict how they were going to play".
-Rodgers replaced Bowie's regular Carlos Alomar on rhythm guitar and recruited his Chic collaborators: keyboardist Robert Sabino, percussionist Sammy Figueroa and backing vocalists Frank and George Simms.
-Also hired were drummer Omar Hakim, bassist Carmine Rojas, trumpeter Mac Gollehon, vocalist David Spinner and saxophonists Stan Harrison, Robert Aaron and Steve Elson.
-Bowie himself did not play any instruments, stating at the time: "I don't play a damned thing.
+Rodgers replaced Bowie's regular Carlos Alomar on rhythm guitar and recruited his Chic collaborators: Robert Sabino (keyboards), Sammy Figueroa (percussion) and Frank and George Simms (backing vocals).
+Also hired were Omar Hakim (drums), Carmine Rojas (bass), Mac Gollehon (trumpet), David Spinner (vocals) and Stan Harrison, Robert Aaron and Steve Elson (saxophones).
+Bowie did not play any instruments, stating at the time: "I don't play a damned thing.
 This was a singer's album!"
-He recorded all of his vocals in two days.
+He recorded his vocals in two days.